vsoch/nero2/pages/getting-started/connecting.md

 ### Authentication failures

-!!! danger "Excessive authentication failures"

-    Entering an invalid password multiple times will result in a (temporary) ban of your IP address.
+{% include warning.html content="Excessive authentication failures<br/> Entering an invalid password multiple times will result in a (temporary) ban of your IP address." %}

 To prevent brute-force password guessing attacks on Nero login nodes, we automatically block IP addresses that generate too many authentication failures